What Should My Heart Rate Be On A Recumbent Bike?

 What should my heart rate be on a recumbent bike?
 The answer depends upon the goals that you have for your workout.
 For example, if you plan to do an extended workout with multiple stations, such as running, swimming, or cycling, then you will not want to just aim for your heart rate to be up where it would be for a traditional bike ride.
 You will want to go for a sustained high-rate heart rate that allows for lots of energy for the extended cardio workout.

 On the other hand, if you are just looking to lose a few pounds and tone up a little bit, then you probably won’t be concerned with your heart rate at all.
 Many people who are looking to get in shape buy themselves a recumbent bike and spend hours pedaling away on it, all the while watching television or listening to music on the radio.
 When they come down from their workout, they can barely even feel it!
-If this sounds like you, then you don’t need a recumbent bike!
+If this sounds like you, then you don’t need the Best Recumbent Bikes For Seniors!
 If you just want to tone up, though, you may want to get yourself one!

 Should You Stretch Before Riding A Recumbent Bike?